This particular Palihotel is in Culver City in the westside of Los Angeles, near Sony Pictures Studio.

 LAX airport, the busiest airport on the West Coast, is around 30 minutes' drive from the hotel.
 Direct flights are available from throughout the country and the world.
 Contact Smith24 to book your flights and arrange transfers.

 Train travel isn’t the most efficient way to explore California, but it is at least quite scenic.
 Union Station in downtown Los Angeles is 45 minutes’ drive from the hotel, and connects to San Diego and Northern California.

 Though Culver City is a pretty walkable community, Los Angeles is best explored by car.
 The hotel is handily near the 405 and 10 freeways, which will send you in any direction you plan to travel, including easy access to the beach and downtown.
-(Valet parking is available for a fee.)
+Valet parking is available for $40 a day.

 Worth getting out of bed for

 Home to the movie lot where The Wizard of Oz, Gone with the Wind and the original King Kong were filmed, Culver City is one of the most storied Los Angeles neighborhoods.
 Grab pastries from Palihotel's café Simonette, then explore the studio tour at the Sony lot, which was once home to MGM.
 Weekday studio tours can be arranged in advance, and include visits to classic movie sound stages and sets for current television shows.
 Palihotel is nicely situated by two major Los Angeles freeways, making it easy to get around town: hop on the 10 heading west, which becomes the beachfront Pacific Coast Highway, and head all the way to swish beachy Malibu or stop in at the Annenberg Beach House in Santa Monica (it’s open to the public and has a pool and views of the Pacific).